 Be thoughtful with your approach to increase employee engagement, and you'll reap the rewards of an engaged workforce for years to come.
-Remember that employee engagement isn't a temporary project - it's a serious endeavor that requires your constant consideration.
+Remember that employee engagement isn't a temporary project - engaging and keeping employees engaged is a serious endeavor that requires your constant consideration.